RyanPerera/carddex/README.md

 Trying: https://docs.pokemontcg.io/

+# any ideas for future improvements

+- Visual Improvements:

+  - utilize clip-paths to have more straight edges on shapes, for a more cohesive, sharper look
+  - use a different icon set for the "Types" (Fire, Lightning, Fighting) for better legibility.
+Tooltips aren't really practical on mobile, so it needs to be understood what icon represents at a glance without using tooltips.

+- General:
+  - Utilize smaller images with webp format to optimize image loading
+  - Differentiate between different card types
+  - Add pagination and filtering to the search

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.